litements/sqlite_uuid/README.md

 The first option is the path to our compiled extension, the second one is the entrypoint function.

+## SQLite version

+This extension uses the `SQLITE_INNOCUOUS` flag.

+The SQLITE_INNOCUOUS flag is a new feature for SQLite version 3.31.0.
+Make sure you have at least that version installed, although you may be able to [get around it](https://sqlite.org/forum/forumpost/703601f60f?t=h).

 ## Examples

 ```python